ipython/ipython/doc/source/ipython.rst

 script, which creates the necessary Start Menu shortcuts for you.

+.. upgrading:

 Upgrading from a previous version
 ---------------------------------

-If you are upgrading from a previous version of IPython, after doing the routine installation described above, you should call IPython with the -upgrade option the first time you run your new copy.
-This will automatically update your configuration directory while preserving copies of your old files.
-You can then later merge back any personal customizations you may have made into the new files.
-It is a good idea to do this as there may be new options available in the new configuration files which you will not have.

-Under Windows, if you don't know how to call python scripts with arguments from a command line, simply delete the old config directory and IPython will make a new one.
-Win2k and WinXP users will find it in C:\Documents and Settings\YourUserName\_ipython, and Win 9x users under C:\Program Files\IPython\_ipython.
+If you are upgrading from a previous version of IPython, you may want to upgrade the contents of your ~/.ipython directory.
+Just run
+%upgrade, look at the diffs and delete the suggested files manually, if you think you can lose the old versions. %upgrade will never overwrite or delete anything.

 Initial configuration of your environment
 =========================================